Unemployment rate jumps to 16.5% in Republic

 “This new Covid-19 adjusted monthly unemployment measure includes those in receipt of the pandemic unemployment payments in the calculation of the adjusted unemployment rate,” the CSO said.
 “It should be considered as the upper bound for the true rate of unemployment and the standard monthly rate as the lower bound,” it said.

-Leaving aside those on the special pandemic payment, the standard measure of unemployment for March was 5.4 per cent, up from 4.8 per cent the previous month, the CSO said.
+Leaving aside those on the special pandemic payment, the standard measure of unemployment for March was 5.4 per cent, up from 4.8 per cent the previous month, it said.

-A breakdown of the figures show the jobless rate for men was 15.4 per cent while for women it was 17.8 per cent.
+A breakdown of the figures showed the adjusted unemployment rate for those aged aged 15 to 24 years was as high as 34 per cent.
+The jobless rate stood at 15.4 per cent for men and 17.8 per cent for women.

-The new Covid-19 adjusted measure of unemployment was as high as 34 per cent for those aged aged 15 to 24 years, the figures show.
+“Today’s Covid-19 influenced unemployment rate really demonstrates the unique nature of the challenge we face,” Minister for Employment Affairs and Social Protection Regina Doherty said.

+She noted that the State’s jobless rate had trebled in a month and it was likely to rise further once this month’s recipients of a Covid-19 payment are factored into the April data.

 “Coronavirus has already caused significant job losses in March and this is likely to get worse in the coming weeks, given how the virus has affected economic activity globally,” Pawel Adrjan, economist with recruitment site Indeed, said.